 Example 3: Startup financing solution options

-Lastly from the Google ad above, clicking the “Compare Financing Options” extension takes prospects to this Lighter Capital post-click experience:
+Lastly from the Google ad above, clicking the “Compare Financing Options” extension takes prospects to this Lighter Capital post-click landing page:

 - What the offer is — The headline is clear and descriptive.
 Telling visitors exactly what they can find on this page: Flexible financing solutions to help grow their startup company.